bem-archive/bem-tools/README.md

 The default TCP port the server is listening to is 8080.
 You can change it with the `--port` (`-p`) parameter.

-When the server gets a request for some `*.html` file it will look for appropriate BEMJOSN and BEMHTML files, apply one to another and return the result if both files do exist.
+When the server gets a request for some `*.html` file it will look for appropriate BEMJSON and BEMHTML files, apply one to another and return the result if both files do exist.
 The contents of the `*.html` file will be returned otherwise.

 When requested URL corresponds to a directory server checks for index.html file in it and returns the content.
 If file is